grapheneaffiliate/e8-theory-of-everything/README.md

 ---

-*"The Standard Model is a cooled, deformed 4D slice through the 8D E8 crystal."*
+*"The Universe is a cooled, deformed 4D slice through the 8D E8 crystal.
+Gravity is the heartbeat of the vacuum."*